BendJohn/BotRacing/PROPOSAL.md

 3. *ofxChart*: To graph the differences in the AI bots, and to compare them against one another.

 ## Minimum Viable Product
-The minimum viable product is to create an application with 3 AI bots for 1 minigame and chart the differences in time of the three minibots.
+The minimum viable product is to create an application with 2 AI bots for 1 minigame and chart the differences in time for the 2 minibots.
 The mimimum viable graphics would be two pages, one with a single minigame and another with the results that automatically pop up after all the AI bots succeed.